Issei-177013/Cloudflare-Utils/README.md

 ### CLI Menu

-The CLI provides the following options:
+The main menu provides access to different modules of the application:

-- **1. Add Account**: Add a new Cloudflare account with its API token.
-- **2. Add Zone to Account**: Add a new DNS zone (domain) to an existing account.
-You will be able to select the account from a list.
-- **3. Add Record to Zone**: Add a new DNS record to an existing zone.
-You will be able to select the account and then the zone from a list.
-- **4. List All Records**: Display all configured accounts, zones, and their records.
+- **1. Manage Cloudflare Accounts**: Add, edit, or delete Cloudflare accounts.
+- **2. IP Rotator Tools**: Access tools for managing DNS-based IP rotation.
+- **3. View Application Logs**: View live logs from the application.
-- **5. Exit**: Exit the CLI.
+- **0. Exit**: Exit the CLI.

-When adding zones or records, instead of manually typing names, you will be presented with a numbered list of available items to choose from.
-When adding a record, you can optionally specify a custom rotation interval in minutes.
-This interval must be at least 5 minutes.
-If no interval is provided, it will default to 30 minutes.
+#### IP Rotator Tools

+This submenu provides two main functionalities:

+- **1. Rotate Based on a List of IPs**: This is the classic rotation feature.
+You can create, edit, or delete rotation configurations for your DNS records.
+Each configuration specifies a list of IPs to be rotated on a schedule for a single DNS record.
+- **2. Shuffle IPs Between Records**: This tool allows you to select multiple `A` or `AAAA` records from a zone and shuffle their current IP addresses among them.
+This is useful for rotating existing IPs without needing to provide an external list.
+The action is immediate and not based on a schedule.

 ### Cron Job for DNS Rotation